 - Outbound consolidation, unit sortation — either automated or manual

 - Packing, void fill, and collateral materials insertion

 - Inventory management including cycle counting

 - Quality control

 As a result, we’ve considered many ways a workforce could utilize wearable computing devices to aid in warehouse automation activities and expedite tasks associated with fulfillment and distribution center operations.
-In the process, we’ve adapted the task directed functionality of our FastTrak® WMS and WCS software to be delivered via apps to be used in conjunction with wearable technology.
+In the process, we’ve adapted the task directed functionality of our FastTrak® Warehouse Execution Software to be delivered via apps to be used in conjunction with wearable technology.